 Inequalities and discrimination

-7pm - Wednesday 5 May (registration below)
+7pm - Wednesday 5 May (watch again below)

 Michael Mansfield QC (chair), Professor Neena Modi, Dr. Tolullah Oni, Dr. Jacky Davis

 Mary-Ann Stephenson | Director, Women's Budget Group https://youtu.be/CE0-QfCOMXw?t=672

 Kamlesh Khunti | Professor of Primary Care Diabetes & Vascular Medicine, University of Leicester, member of government advisory body SAGE, Chair of SAGE Ethnicity Sub-Group and member of Independent SAGE https://youtu.be/CE0-QfCOMXw?t=2300